 3. Sticking to the basics —When selecting food, try to find products as close to nature as possible.
 Peruse the outer edges of the store where fresh produce and less refined products tend to reside.
 Choose processed foods such as crackers, chips, snacks and cereals carefully and sparingly.

 The holiday season doesn’t have to demolish healthy eating.
 With these simple steps, you can have your cake and eat it, too!
-If you need extra help regaining healthy habits, join our 13 week email series for free!
+If you need extra help regaining healthy habits, join our 13 week wellness program!